bhargavvc/topics/solid-principles/single-responsibility-principle.md

 # Single Responsibility Principle (SRP)

-## **Enhanced Explanation for an Experienced Backend Developer**
+## **Enhanced Explanation**

-As a backend developer with five years of experience aiming to advance to a senior role, a deep understanding of the Single Responsibility Principle (SRP) is crucial.
+Single Responsibility Principle (SRP).
 SRP is not just about keeping classes small; it's about designing software components that are robust, maintainable, and scalable, especially in complex systems like web applications, microservices, and cloud-based architectures.

 ---